 From time to time, the Company may become involved in various claims and legal actions arising in the ordinary course of business.
-Management is not aware of any significant contingencies at September 30, 2012.
+Management is not aware of any significant contingencies at December 31, 2012.

-The Company, the Manager and the Shareholders have entered into a commitment to enter into a shareholders agreement that will set forth certain governance provisions including contractual rights for the Shareholders to designate nominees for election to our Board of Trustees, certain exclusivity arrangements for the benefit of the Company and other terms.
+The Company, the Manager and the Company's current shareholders have entered into a commitment to enter into a shareholders agreement that will set forth certain governance provisions including contractual rights for those shareholders to designate nominees for election to our Board of Trustees, certain exclusivity arrangements for the benefit of the Company and other terms.